pwman3/pwman3/docs/source/configuration.rst

     -----------   -----------
     **Section**   *Database*
     -----------   -----------
-    type          SQLite (future version will re-include support for MySQL and PostGRESQL)
+    type          SQLite (future versions will re-include support for MySQL and PostGRESQL)
     -----------   -----------
     filename      path to the SQLite Database file
     ===========   ===========